ABOUT

 WORK PROJECTS

-Projects of various kinds are undertaken by members and the Society takes part in projects set up by related organisations.
+Work Projects Coordinator (Currently a vacant post).
+Projects of various kinds that are undertaken by members and the Society are done so in projects that are set up by related organisations.
 Each project is organised within the Society as a working party with a leader; the Work Projects Coordinator plans the avoidance of conflict of resources between the various projects and monitors the progress of all the projects.
 Enquiries of projects still in progress should be addressed to the Work Projects Coordinator.
-The results from work projects are placed in the Society Library and are normally published in micro-fiche form for sale.
+The results from work projects are placed in the Society Library and are normally published in micro-fiche form for sale, although our commitment to producing a more efficient method of publication i.e. CD-Rom or similar is progressing well to date.

 (top)